Top Immigration FAQ Canada

 Most visitors can stay for up to 6 months in Canada.
 At the port of entry, the border services officer may allow you to stay for less or max.
 6 months.
 If so, they’ll put the date you need to leave by in your passport.
 They might also give you a document, called a visitor record, which will show the date you need to leave by.

 If you don’t get a stamp in your passport, you can stay for 6 months from the day you entered Canada or until your passport expires, whichever comes first.
 If you need a stamp, you can ask a border services officer for one.
 If you arrive at an airport that uses primary inspection kiosks, ask the border officer after you finish at the kiosk.
-Click here
+Click here for more information

 No. If you plan to travel to Canada, you need a valid visitor visa or a valid eTA.
 The one you need depends on: